Accenture/mercury/README.md

 The Event Node is not designed for production purpose.
 It is a convenient tool for software development in a single laptop.

+`language-support`

+The python language pack is available in https://github.com/Accenture/mercury-python

 `lambda-example`

 This is an example project to illustrate writing microservices without using an HTTP application server.